 - Extended terms.
 With longer terms, you’re able to make smaller monthly payments over a longer repayment period.

 - Income-driven repayment plans.
 Your payments are determined by what you can afford.

-Refinancing Parent PLUS loans
+Refinancing Parent PLUS Loans

-Parent PLUS loans are slightly different than other types of federal loans.
+Parent PLUS Loans are slightly different than other types of federal loans.
 They come with higher interest rates and are one of the few cases where refinancing can help lower your overall loan cost.
 They’re also in the parent’s name, rather than the student’s.

-Not all lenders are willing to refinance Parent PLUS loans, so look for one that specifically mentions it does before you start your application.
+Not all lenders are willing to refinance Parent PLUS Loans, so look for one that specifically mentions it does before you start your application.

-Refinancing vs. consolidation: What's the difference?
+Student loan refinancing vs. consolidation: What’s the difference?